Search the VKP Birth & Confirmation Records

 This database is an index of:

-• Births for the parishes of Zhitomir, Rozyszcze, Heimtal (all in Volhynia), Kiev, and Podolia for years 1833 to 1885, with some years missing.
+• Births for the parishes of Zhitomir, Rozyszcze, Heimtal (all in Volhynia), Kiev, and Podolia for years 1833 to 1885, with some years missing, extracted from FHL microfilms of St. Petersburg Archive records.

 Note: A search will bring up both Births and Confirmations.
-The letter C in the page column instead of a page number identifies the entry as a Confirmation that took place in the year noted with the film number.
-For Confirmations, the Event Place has the form “B- xxx, C or R place- yyy”, where xxx stands for the Birth Place, and yyy stands for either the Confirmation Place or the Residence Place depending on which one is given in the confirmation record
+A confirmation is denoted by the letter segment “Confirm” in the “Film or Item” column.
+For example, the entry “AGAD Sygn.
+32 / 1862 Confirm” denotes a confirmation in the year 1862; the source of the record is AGAD Sygn.
+32. For Confirmations, the Event Place has the form “B: xxx, C: yyy”, where xxx stands for the Birth Place, and yyy stands for either the Confirmation Place or the Residence Place depending on which one is given in the confirmation record

 You can also search the Marriage and Death databases.